akl5/PackTrack/app/src/pages/README.md

 TODO: Describe the pages folder and include link to documentation.
 Don't forget about ordering of pages.

 1_About.py
-Page written in python that gives a brief introduction of our app PackTrack
+Page written in python that gives a brief introduction of our app PackTrack.

 2_Login.py
-Page written in python that displays the users to login as
+Page written in python that displays the users to login as.

 1_About.py
 Page written in python that gives a brief introduction of our app PackTrack